Okomos/spring-eprescribing-rest/readme.md

 Apart from authentication, APIs also require authorization.
 This is done via roles that a user can have.
 The existing roles are listed below with the corresponding permissions
 * OWNER_ADMIN -> OwnerController, MedicationController, MedicationTypeController (getAllMedicationTypes and getMedicationType), PrescriptionController
-* VET_ADMIN   -> MedicationTypeController, SpecialityController, VetController
+* VET_ADMIN   -> MedicationTypeController, SpecialityController, PrescriberController
 * ADMIN       -> UserController

 There is an existing user with the username `admin` and password `admin` that has access to all APIs.